-There is no legal standard set by statute or rule for compliance.
-The benchmark we use for training, evaluation and enforcement purposes is that at least 85% of claims correspondence is responded to timely.
-This benchmark will be used when considering referrals to OCI for enforcement purposes under s.102.31(3) and s.601.64.
+While there is no performance standard set by statute or rule the benchmark used for training purposes is that at least 85% of Department claims correspondence is responded to timely.
+This benchmark will be used when considering referrals to the Office of the Commissioner of Insurance for enforcement purposes under s.102.31(3) and s.601.64 Wis.
+Stats.

 Source of Indicator Data:

-Promptness percentage is computed by dividing the number of replies received within 30 days of the by all replies and failures to reply promptly during the quarter within at least 60 days of the mailing.
-This establishes a ratio of timely responses to untimely and no responses.
-This methodology was formerly changed in January 2002, retroactive through 1999 and again changed in the 2nd quarter of 2003.
+Promptness is computed by dividing the number of replies received within 30 days in a given quarter by all replies and failures to reply promptly within at least 60 days in a given quarter.
+For a given quarter this establishes the percentage of timely responses vis-à-vis all responses and 60 day non-responses.

 State of Wisconsin Averages: